niclasgriesshaber/llm_patent_pipeline/README.md

   - `03_variable_extraction/` — *LLM-generated* outputs from Stage II
   - `student-constructed/` — Evaluation reports for *student-constructed* data

-Interactive benchmarking results can be viewed at [historymind.ai](https://historymind.ai).
+Benchmarking results can be viewed at [historymind.ai](https://historymind.ai).

 ## Citation